 The Council of Management of the Society are also Trustees of a separate Samaritan Fund, a registered Charity (No. 264432).
 This fund, which has assets of around £500,000, exists to provide help for those dependents of deceased RE officers who are in need, hardship or distress.
 Last year the Charity disbursed just under £55,000 supporting 17 widows.
-This year around £34,000 is expected to be provided in direct support to 16 widows.
+In 2021 around £30,000 is expected to be provided in direct support to 13 widows.

 Over the years the Fund has benefited from legacies as well as from donations from Members and Widows.
 It is this Sapper generosity which enables the Trustees to continue with this aspect of the Society’s very valuable charitable work.

 The Charity works closely with the Grants and Welfare Team of the Officers’ Association (OA) and the Royal Engineers Association as well as other Service Charities such as SSAFA and the Royal Commonwealth Ex-Services League (RCEL).
-The Charity’s procedures for considering and disbursing support in encapsulated here.
+The Charity’s procedures for considering and disbursing support is encapsulated here.

-If you would like to support the REOWS Samaritan Fund, one-off donations, regular monthly donations and fundraising campaigns can be set up via our Virgin Money Giving page.
+If you would like to support the REOWS Samaritan Fund, one-off donations, regular monthly donations and fundraising campaigns can be set up via our KindLink page.